 If your dog has experienced a seizure, your vet might prescribe a drug called phenobarbital.
 Not only does using phenobarbital for dog seizures have some serious side-effects, it also can get VERY expensive to buy.

-If your dog has been prescribed phenobarbital and you are concerned about the potential side effects or the on-going cost of the drug, here some real facts about using phenobarbital for dog seizures and the possible option of CBD.
+If your dog has been prescribed phenobarbital, you might be concerned about the potential side effects or the on-going cost of the drug.
+Here some real facts about using phenobarbital for dog seizures and the possible option of CBD.

 What Is Phenobarbital?

 Phenobarbital is a drug that is commonly prescribed for dogs that suffer from seizures.
 It described as a barbiturate and it is what is known as a nonselective central nervous system (CBS) depressant.
 It is also sometimes called an anticonvulsant.

 When a dog has suffered a seizure, a vet may prescribe phenobarbital on its own, or a combination of drugs may be prescribed if phenobarbital is not having the desired effect.
 Phenobarbital is chosen frequently because it is an effective drug for seizures in dogs.
 However, phenobarbital for dogs is only effective in 60 to 80 percent of cases of idiopathic epilepsy, which is a generalized form of epilepsy in dogs where there are no other brain abnormalities.

 How Does Phenobarbital Work with Epilepsy in Dogs?

 Seizures are caused by sudden abnormal brain activity that causes temporary loss of control over the body.
 That will usually cause a dog to fall over on its side and have muscle spasms, convulsions, and it will often cause frothing at the mouth and loss of bladder and bowel control.

 A short seizure of no more than three minutes is not life-threatening and it is not thought to cause the dog any pain.
 It is, however, very unsettling to see.
 If the seizure lasts more than five minutes, it can become life-threatening.

 Phenobarbital works by decreasing and stabilizing the activity of neurons in the brain.
 It increases the activity in The GABA neurotransmitter, which causes a calming effect on the dog, and it decreases activity in the glutamate neurotransmitter, which can reduce the incidences of seizures.

 What Are the Side Effects of Phenobarbital?